RoadDriver - Driver Monitoring and Reporting system

 The latest Department of Transport annual casualty report (RRCGB) published in September 2013 shows that in 2012 there were 195,723 accidents reported to police in which 1754 people died and 23,039 were seriously injured.
 However, the report estimates that 710,000 road casualties actually occur on UK roads annually.
 This means that half a million accidents that happen on UK roads go unreported to police.
 (National Travel Survey data 2008-2012)

 Our objective is to influence driver behaviour by reinforcing the driver's responsibility to drive within set speed limits and in an appropriate manner and at the same time provide the means to compliment and recognise good driving behaviour.
-We also aim to promote the cost and environmental benefits of eco-driving.
+We also aim to promote the substantial cost savings and environmental benefits of eco-safe driving.
 We have a collective responsibility to keep ourselves and each other safe, so whether you're a fleet driver, motorist, cyclist, motorcyclist, horse-rider, pedestrian or jogger; when using roads, stay alert and be considerate to all who use the UK road network.

 Who can benefit from our Road Safety and Co2 reduction Schemes